The 3 things one expert hopes will help address ongoing Covid-19 vaccine hesitancy - KESQ

 US official: Vaccine confidence only one piece of puzzle

-For officials across the country, getting more Americans vaccinated will now be an uphill battle, as experts say the US has reached the crowds who weren’t as eager to get a shot or still have questions.
+For officials across the country, getting more Americans vaccinated will now be an uphill battle, as experts say the US has now reached those who weren’t as eager to get a shot or still have questions.

 Vaccination rates are already falling.
 For the first time since early March, the seven-day average of Covid-19 vaccine doses administered in the US fell below 2 million per day, according to CDC data published on Saturday.